Rick Cruz, Ph.D.

 Dr. Cruz's research is focused on the intersection of cultural and familial processes as they influence ethnic minority youth development, with a particular emphasis on Latino adolescent mental health and substance use risk.
 He is currently investigating cultural change and family disruption as precursors of substance use development among Mexican-origin adolescents.
 Dr. Cruz also has secondary interests in evaluating prevention and intervention programs for youth internalizing and externalizing problems, and assessing the utility of patient-reported outcomes to promote effective and efficient mental health services for youth and adults.
 Dr. Cruz’s work leverages quantitative methodology, such as SEM, latent growth curve modeling and multilevel modeling, to answer substantive questions related to youth development, family functioning, intervention programs and measurement.

 Dr. Cruz has extensive experience in clinical assessment and providing therapy to children and adolescents, families, and adults, with a focus on cognitive-behavioral methods.
 He has provided clinical services in a variety of settings, with special expertise in outpatient therapy.
-Dr. Cruz is currently pursuing clinical licensure in Utah.
+Dr. Cruz is a licensed Psychologist in the State of Utah.